Author: Amanda Stevens

 This is my least favorite of the books so far for several reasons, the first of which I just described.
 Then there are Amelia's never-ending breathless murmurs about how wonderful Devlin is, how well-dressed he is, how cute his drawl is, how he is the only man for her, etc., etc. She sounds like a pre-teen with a crush on a rock star.
 This series got off to a strong start with The Restorer, but it has gone down in quality with each book since.
 Now, it's at a C-level—a run-of-the-mill ghost story with a few annoying authorial tics.

-Click HERE to go to this book's Amazon.com page where you can read or listen to an excerpt from The Prophet by clicking on either the cover art or the "Listen" icon.
+Click HERE to read or listen to an excerpt from The Prophet on the novel's Amazon.com page by clicking on the cover art for print or the "Listen" icon for audio.

 NOVEL 4: The Visitor